boomfly/meteor-postcss/README.md

 ### Changelog

+- v3.0.0 Meteor 2.0 support.
+Upgrade to PostCSS 8, postcss-load-config 3.0 and Source-map 0.8
 - v2.0.3 Restoring the use of app-module-path
 - v2.0.2 Moved to use peer NPM dependencies
 - v2.0.1 Bumping PostCSS to 6.0.22